 Carol writes for TV, stage, radio and film.
-Her six produced short films include WHAT HAPPENED TO EVIE that won 14 global awards including Best International Short Film at the Oscar qualifying Galway Film Fleadh.
+Her eight produced short films include WHAT HAPPENED TO EVIE that won 14 global awards including Best International Short Film at the Oscar qualifying Galway Film Fleadh.
 Her other films have been distributed across the world and have won many awards.

 She was an additional writer on TV’s Emmy award-winning SMACK THE PONY and is also a published playwright.

 Through her production company, French Fancy Productions, Georgina has worked with emerging and established talent producing numerous award-winning short films including the Film London ‘London Calling’ funded PRICK THY NEIGHBOUR, and award winners NIGHT ARMOUR, THE TOUCH and WHAT HAPPENED TO EVIE.

 Her company is currently in advanced development with its first feature film.

 Katherine's producing credits include BFI funded short A NOBLE TRUTH, Grierson Award-shortlisted documentary BABIES & BELLYBOARDS; and MILK, drama short supported by The Samaritans.
 She is also in post-production for drama short REACHING FOUR, and comedy short NOSE!.